jricaurte314-eng/Product_analysis_dashboard/README.md

 ### **2️⃣ KPI Design & Approval**
 - Proposed a set of **core KPIs** focused on engagement and retention:
-  - CTR (Click-Through Rate)
+  - Performance of landing page contents
   - Avg.
 Watch Time
-  - Scroll Depth
   - Conversion Funnel Drop-offs
   - Revenue Share per Partner
 - Presented these metrics to stakeholders for validation prior to data collection.